siliconsociety/BunnyHop/README.md

 ## Configuration

-Create a `.env` file in the project root with your BunnyCDN credentials:
+Create a `.env` file in the project root with your Bunny CDN credentials:

 ```env
 BUNNY_API_KEY=your_bunny_api_key_here